 "We've been promoting and supporting Open COTS designs for years in our product line so joining SOSA is a natural evolution," said Mike Kreischer, Director of Business Development for WOLF.

-Stouffville, ON -- January 27, 2019 -- Wolf Advanced Technology (WOLF) is pleased to announce that it has been promoted to the Elite Solution Provider status, for Quadro products, by NVIDIA®.
+Stouffville, ON -- January 27, 2019 -- Wolf Advanced Technology (WOLF) is pleased to announce that it has been promoted to the Elite Solution Provider status, for Quadro and Tesla products, by NVIDIA®.

 Stouffville, Ontario, December 18, 2019